 Tayari Jones: an author who loves the process of writing.

-Raymond Arsenault's book The Sound of Freedom examines the 30 minute concert that helped move a nation forward.
+Raymond Arsenault's book The Sound of Freedom examines the 30-minute concert by Marian Anderson that helped move a nation forward.